-How Does the YouTube Shorts Algorithm Work?
+How Does the YouTube Shorts Algorithm Work in 2025?

 Have you been feeling like your Shorts have suddenly stopped getting views?
 You're certainly not alone here!
 Most creators have seen their Shorts behave very differently from other forms of content, and it's almost baffling!

-So, why do some Shorts go viral while others barely see the light of day?
+So, why do some YouTube Shorts go viral while others barely see the light of day?
 Keep reading, and we'll explain how the YouTube Shorts algorithm works!

 The Algorithm: Explore and Exploit